Aeterio04/Chess-engine/README.md

 # Chess-engine
 First attempt at devloping a project. used basic OOP to create classes for each chess piece, which were then stored in a dictionary.
-The GUI for the same was made by using a tkintor grid of buttons, with the pieces being displayed as text.
+The GUI for the same was made by using a tkinter grid of buttons, with the pieces being displayed as text.

 File 1: